Learn Morse Code Online Free with VU2HBI

 -After you become more competent, keep a journal exclusively in Morse Code.

-or regular practice, get in the habit of copying out your grocery list, the names of your loved ones, haikus or other short messages.
+-For regular practice, get in the habit of copying out your grocery list, the names of your loved ones, haikus or other short messages.

 If you know someone else who is making an effort to learn Morse Code, the two of you can improve your skills together.
 Use code to greet one another, communicate ideas or tell dirty jokes in secret.
 You’re much more likely to learn if you have another person to keep you motivated and make things fun.